How Does Magma Form? (Composition)

 The high percentage of silicon dioxide or sulfur dioxide in the magma contains higher viscosity.
 Lower temperature magmas have a higher viscosity, and higher temperature Magnus has lower viscosities.

 Magma crystallization: Magma becomes rock through crystallization.
 When energy is removed, the atoms pack and turn from gaseous to liquid.
-Then it goes from a liquid state to a solid state.
-The ions and the atoms will pack when it cools or loses all their heat and energy.
-Then It creates crystals.
+Then, it goes from a liquid state to a solid state.
+The ions and the atoms will pack when they cool or lose all their heat and energy.
+Then, It creates crystals.

 How Does Magma Form?